gantree-io/gantree-lib-nodejs/README.md

 * [DigitalOcean Sample](samples/config/only_do.sample.json)
 * [GCP Sample](samples/config/only_gcp.sample.json)

-Multiple providers can be used in a single configuration.
+**note:** Multiple providers cannot yet be used in a single configuration.
+This is planned for a future release.

-* ***This is a work-in-progress and not yet officially supported***

-**note:** The more distributed your public nodes, the lower the likelihood your network will be affected by issues/outages from respective cloud providers.

 ## Optional Configuration